(Even if you are using Gutenberg!)

 All of a sudden, it came to me- it was different.
-The code I added in Classic came before some other code that looked like it may be an image and after something that made it seem like a picture.
+The code I added in the Classic editor came before some other code that looked like it may be an image and after something that made it seem like a picture.
 (This is as technical as I can get on this one).
-Told ya I’m not tech-smart.
+(Told ya I’m not tech-smart lol)

-All I needed to do was remove the “block” code that was added in before and after the image code.
+All I needed to do was remove the “block” code that was added in before and after the image code too.
 VOILA!
-Pictures are now hidden!!
+Pins are now hidden!!

 I can’t believe I didn’t figure this out sooner!!